 Our partnership agreement requires that we treat all available cash distributed as coming from operating surplus until the sum of all available cash distributed since we began operations equals the operating surplus as of the most recent date of determination of available cash.
 We will treat any amount distributed in excess of operating surplus, regardless of its source, as capital surplus.
-As reflected above, operating surplus includes \$30 million in addition to cash on hand at the closing of this offering.
+As reflected above, operating surplus includes a \$30 million "basket."
 This amount does not reflect actual cash on hand at closing that is available for distribution to our unitholders.
-It is instead a provision that will enable us, if we choose, to distribute as operating surplus up to \$30 million of cash that we receive in the future from interim capital transactions, that would otherwise be distributed as capital surplus.
+It is instead a provision that will enable us, if we choose, to distribute as operating surplus up to \$30 million of cash that we receive in the future from interim capital transactions that would otherwise be distributed as capital surplus.
 We do not anticipate that we will make any distributions from capital surplus.